minimalprocedure/DuckQuack/README.md

-DuckQuack
-===

-this project has migrated to gitlab: https://gitlab.com/minimalprocedure/DuckQuack
+this project has migrated to gitlab.
+Same url but on gitlab.com insted github.com